Strategy Execution

 Minnetonka’s interactive performance dashboard provides quarterly progress updates for all 3 levels of the city’s Strategic Profile.
 Website visitors can drill all the way down through the city’s 6 strategic pillars and 24 key strategies, to 90+ action steps.

 The dashboard includes roughly 40 performance metrics, utilizing data from both residential survey results and from city departments.
-The city’s strategic pillars and key strategies are multi-year elements, but the action items in their plan, and on their dashboard, change from year to year.
+The city’s strategic pillars and key strategies are multi-year elements, but the action items in their plan, and on their dashboard, change from year to year (we highly recommend this approach as a way to keep your strategic plan a “living” plan and to align budget with strategy.)

 The City of Minnetonka’s strategic profile dashboard is one of our absolute favorite local government dashboards.
 Not only is it helping city leaders to communicate progress against strategic city priorities, it also highlights the great work being done by city staff and helps to nurture a shared vision for the community.